-Adrien’s clothing disintegrated off his body and his muscle became exposed as great sheets of skin fell to the ground.
+Adrien’s clothing disintegrated off his body, and his muscles became exposed as great sheets of skin fell to the ground.
 The muscle quickly dried and mimicked the process of peeling off as red sheets of fine leather.
 Adrien fell to the ground, no longer resembling the man he was moments before.
-The items that had fallen off his body were now assembling themselves on the floor, as if they had a mind of their own.
+The items that had fallen off his body were now assembling themselves on the floor as if they had a mind of their own.

 Exposed bone disintegrated and formed a fine golden powder, spiraling in the current of local mayhem.
 Adrien’s eyes were the last piece of his exterior consciousness to witness the awful truth before they liquefied.

-The cover attached itself and pages compressed neatly.
-Gold stitching appeared and the golden ink applied itself to the spine and cover.
-In a moment, the wind had ceased and the tome sat silently on the carpeted floor below the mirror.
+A cover attached itself over neatly compressed pages.
+Gold stitching appeared, and golden ink applied itself to the spine and cover.
+The edges of the pages riffled almost silently, then flashed in gold.
+In a moment, the wind had ceased, and the tome sat silently on the carpeted floor below the mirror.

-Yalden sighed, stooped and picked up the tome.
-He walked down the aisle and arrived at the “H” section where he found an open slot and carefully slid the new tome into place.
-He stepped back and read the title of the new tome:
+Yalden sighed, stooped, and picked up the tome.
+He walked down the aisle and arrived at the H section, where he found an open slot and carefully slid the new tome into place.
+He stepped back and read the title of the new book:

 His Desire to See Them Debased

-The little man brushed dust off his suit and walked back to the front of the store to look down at the pile of clothing.
-He made a small, circular gesture and the clothing folded in upon itself, disappearing.
+The little man brushed the dust off his suit and walked back to the front of the store to look down at the pile of clothing.
+He made a small, circular gesture, and the clothing folded in upon itself, disappearing.

 Satisfied, Yalden looked up at the clock.
-It was seven fifteen.
+It was seven-sixteen.
 He nodded to himself.
-He knew the driver would return to find the store vacant and the city block returned to its more ordinary state of hustle and bustle.
+He knew the driver would return to find the store vacant, and the city block returned to its more ordinary state of hustle and bustle.